International Non-Governmental Organizations

 This program is offered by the College of Arts & Sciences.

 The certificate in international nongovernmental organizations (INGO) program educates students interested in understanding the nature of world affairs through the activities of NGOs around the world.
 The objective of this program is to develop students into INGO specialists who will have the appropriate skills for working in and with international non governmental organizations.
 Coursework focuses on developing skills in project management, grant writing, fundraising, negotiations and other key areas essential to the work in this field.
 Where available, this certificate may be earned while completing the MA in international relations, GMA in international relations, or as a stand-alone graduate certificate.

-This program is offered at the St. Louis home campus and at a number of international campuses.
-Please see the Campus Locations section of this catalog for a full list of campuses and the programs they offer.
+This program is offered at the St. Louis home campus and at a a number of international campuses.
+Please see the Campus Locations and Offerings section of this catalog for a full list of campuses and the programs they offer.

 Upon completing this certificate program, students will be able to:

-• Identify the theories, history, and major actors that govern the modern operations
+- Identify the theories, history, and major actors that govern the modern operations of INGOs.

 The 12 credit hours required for the graduate certificate in international nongovernmental organizations must include the following required course (3 hours), and three electives (9 hours):